 "Deep Park" is an ongoing series of chance portraits taken in Prospect Park, Brooklyn, NY.
 They are of people who I approached, or who approached me because they were curious about what I was doing with my rolling gear cart and unusual large-format 8x10 film camera.

-While, on the surface, the work may not appear all that political, this series of portraits -- of random, seemingly disparate people -- has been a very organic and physical reaction to the polarization that has gripped this country since before the election.
-It's no coincidence that my need to leave the insularity of my studio and go out to connect with "strangers" began in earnest during the campaign that led up to November, 2016.
+While, on the surface, the work may not appear all that political, this series of portraits -- of random and seemingly disparate people -- has been a very organic and physical reaction to the polarization that has enveloped this country since before the presidential election.
+It's no coincidence that my need to leave the insularity of my studio and go out to connect with "strangers" began in earnest during the campaign that let up to November, 2016.

-Prospect Park is a microcosm of New York's profound diversity.
+Prospect Park is really the optimal microcosm of New York's profound diversity.
 My use of its natural assets as the backdrop somehow imparts additional political resonance, given that our public lands and environmental protections seem to be eroding by the minute, and climate change denial is now, incredibly, a governing principle.
 The park, designed in 1867 by Frederick Law Olmsted and Calvert B. Vaux, is a vast organism, fertile, with secret winding paths, and infinite textures and sounds.
 There are many unique 'neighborhoods' within it.
 The park has become my studio in a way -- one in which I don't have much control, an aspect that can be frustrating but often liberating.